brettz9/executable-builder/README.md

 view and editing): see http://stackoverflow.com/questions/6852833/running-a-batch-script-by-right-clicking-any-file and cf. to drag-and-drop into browser; allow drag-and-drop of files onto add-on icon for processing similar to C++-based right-click?
 Drag files onto batch icon as another option?
-1. Mention current possibility to launch AYW from desktop by double-click, e.g., for batch-like operations? (and reference possible todo of hidden, real batch-like)
-1. Mention possibility of AsYouWish executing ExecutableBuilder functionality (e.g., registering web apps as desktop file extension/type handlers), perhaps via exposure of ExecutableBuilder capabilities to command line (as with WebAppFind)
-1. Reference http://en.wikipedia.org/wiki/Site-specific_browser as far as possibility of sandboxing web apps and possibilities of using XULRunner instead of Firefox for more light weight "executable" environment

 # Planned future todos